 The Compensation Committee considers potential risks when reviewing and approving the various elements of our executive compensation program, including executive compensation actions taken in response to the effects of the COVID-19 pandemic.
 In evaluating the elements of our executive compensation program, the Compensation Committee assesses each element to help ensure that it does not encourage our executive officers to take excessive or unnecessary risks or to engage in decision-making that promotes short-term results at the expense of our long-term interests.
-In addition, we have designed our executive compensation program, including our incentive compensation plans, with specific features to address potential risks while rewarding our executive officers for achieving financial and strategic objectives through prudent business judgment and appropriate risk taking.
+In addition, we have designed our executive compensation plans, with specific features to address potential risks while rewarding our executive officers for achieving financial and strategic objectives through prudent business judgment and appropriate risk taking.
 Further, the following policies and practices have been incorporated into our executive compensation program:

 - Balanced Mix of Compensation Components.
 The target compensation mix for our executive officers is composed of base salary, annual cash incentive compensation, and long-term incentive compensation in the form of equity and cash awards, including performance-based awards, which provides a compensation mix that is not overly weighted toward short-term cash incentives. - Minimum Performance Measure Thresholds.
 Our annual cash incentive compensation plan, which encourages focus on the achievement of corporate performance objectives for our overall benefit, does not pay out unless pre-established target levels for one or more financial measures are met. - Long-Term Incentive Compensation Vesting.
 Our long-term equity- and cash-based incentives have multi-year vesting requirements.
-These long-term incentive programs complement our annual cash incentive compensation plan and include awards that are earned and pay out only upon meeting specific pre-established performance objectives. - Capped Annual Cash Incentive and Performance-Based Restricted Stock Unit Awards.
-Awards under the annual cash incentive compensation plan and grants of performance-based restricted stock unit awards were initially capped at 200% and 150%, respectively, of the target award level.
-As a result of actions taken by the Compensation Committee in response to the effects of the COVID-19 pandemic, these caps subsequently became 50% and 100%, respectively.
+These long-term incentive programs complement our annual cash incentive compensation plan and include awards that are earned and pay out only upon meeting specific performance objectives.

+Capped Annual Cash Incentive and PSU Awards.
+Awards in 2021 under the annual cash incentive compensation plan and grants of PSU awards were capped at 100% and 150%, respectively, of the target award level.

-Compensation Elements of Total Direct Compensation
+Compensation Elements of 2021 Total Direct Compensation

 Our executive compensation program is designed around the concept of total direct compensation.
 The performance-based portion of total direct compensation generally increases as an executive officer's level of responsibilities increases.
-The chart below provides information on the principal elements of total direct compensation and is intended to illustrate our overall objectives relative to our executive compensation program.
+The chart below provides information on the principal elements of total direct compensation in 2021 and is intended to illustrate our overall objectives relative to our executive compensation program.

-Long-term equity-based restricted stock unit awards Supports achievement of our long-term strategic and financial objectives and creates an incentive to deliver stockholder value compensation Stock options Provides rewards for stock price appreciation, creating an incentive to deliver stockholder value and to achieve our long-term strategic and financial objectives Annual cash Annual incentive Supports and encourages the achievement of our specific annual corporate goals as reflected in our annual operating plan Provides a consistent and fixed amount of annual cash income
+Long-term equity-based compensation PSU awards Supports achievement of our long-term strategic and financial objectives and creates an incentive to deliver stockholder value Annual cash compensation Annual incentive Supports and encourages the achievement of our specific annual corporate goals as reflected in our annual operating plan Base salary Provides a consistent and fixed amount of annual cash income